dexif/CSS-Lollipop-Hamburger/README.md

 CSS Lollipop Hamburger
 ======================

-Lollipop Hamburger menu control for web pages.
+Lollipop Hamburger CSS animated menu control for web pages.

 You can see the demo on http://dexif.github.io/CSS-Lollipop-Hamburger